hobot9945/hobot/README.md

 # hobot
 A tool for building semi-automated AI agents.
-The program is made for personal use, not for publication.
-Who needs help for installation and use, ask AI for directions.
+The program is intended for personal use, not for publication.
+If you need help with installation and usage, ask an AI for guidance.